Ka'ak: Sweets

-In some societies, the pastries or sweets known as ka'ak are semolina-based cookies (biscuits) such as ka'ak bi ma'moul (or ka'ak bi ajwa) which is stuffed with ground dates, ka'ak bi jowz which is stuffed with ground walnuts and ka'ak bi fustok which is stuffed with ground pistachios.

-Ka'ak are popularly served for Eid al-Fitr and Easter in Egypt, where they are known as kahk.
-Kahk are coated in powdered sugar and filled with ‘agameya (عجمية, a mixture of honey, nuts, and ghee), lokum, walnuts, pistachios, or dates, or simply served plain.
-They are also decorated with intricate designs.
-Egyptians have made kahk since the Eighteenth Dynasty of Ancient Egypt, 3500 years ago.
+Sweet semolina ka'ak are made in the Middle East to celebrate special occasions.

-Arab Christians, primary among them Palestinian Christians (including those who live in the Palestinian diaspora) and Lebanese Christians, make these sweets to celebrate Easter.
+Arab Christians, primary among them Palestinian Christians (including those who live in the Palestinian diaspora) and Lebanese Christians, make semolina ka'ak to celebrate Easter.
 The pastries are often shaped as wreaths and symbolize the crown of thorns that Christians believe Jesus of Nazareth was wearing on the day of his crucifixion.

-For the Muslim feasts during Eid al-Fitr and Eid al-Adha, ka'ak bi ma'moul is a traditional dessert as well.
+Sweet semolina ka'ak are also a feature of the Muslim feasts of Eid al-Fitr and Eid al-Adha.

+Malta

+In Maltese cuisine, Qagħaq tal-Appostli are made during Lent with almonds placed around the wreath representing the twelve apostles.
+Other Qagħaq are available throughout the year in Malta, including Qagħaq tal-ħmira (yeast rings), Qagħaq tal-ghasel (honey rings) and Qagħaq tal-gulglien (sesame biscuits).

+Levant

 In Gaza, when a neighbour sends a dish filled with food to your house as is often the case during the holidays, it is customary to return the dish filled with food of your own making, and most commonly with ka'ak bi ajwa.
 The ka'ak sweets are also made year round among the entire Palestinian population and flour is sometimes substituted for semolina.